adnammit/notes/docker.md

 # compare prune to this, which will forcefully remove *running* containers using sigkill. prune only removes stopped containers
 docker rm -f [id]

-# remove ALL containers. follow with `docker system prune` (why? what does system prune do?)
+# remove ALL containers. follow with `docker system prune`
 docker rm -f $(docker ps -qa)

 # remove unused volumes (not referenced by any containers)